Maelic/SGG-Benchmark/README.md

 ## Recent Updates

+- [X] 15/08/2025: I have created a new tool to annotate your own SGG dataset with visual relationships, please check it out: [SGG-Annotate](https://github.com/Maelic/SGG-Annotate).
+More info in [ANNOTATIONS.md](docs/ANNOTATIONS.md).
 - [X] 31.07.2025: REACT has been accepted at the BMVC 2025 conference!
 - [X] 26.05.2025: I have added some explanation for two new metrics: InformativeRecall@K and Recall@K Relative.
 InformativeRecall@K is defined in [Mining Informativeness in Scene Graphs](https://www.sciencedirect.com/science/article/pii/S016786552500008X) and can help to measure the pertinence and robustness of models for real-world applications.
-Please check the [METRICS.md](METRICS.md) file for more information.
+Please check the [METRICS.md](docs/METRICS.md) file for more information.
 - [X] 26.05.2025: The codebase now supports also YOLOV12, see [configs/VG150/react_yolov12m.yaml](configs/VG150/react_yolov12m.yaml).
-- [X] 04.12.2024: Official release of the REACT model weights for VG150, please see [MODEL_ZOO.md](MODEL_ZOO.md)
+- [X] 04.12.2024: Official release of the REACT model weights for VG150, please see [MODEL_ZOO.md](docs/MODEL_ZOO.md)
 - [X] 03.12.2024: Official release of the [REACT model](https://arxiv.org/abs/2405.16116)
 - [X] 23.05.2024: Added support for Hyperparameters Tuning with the RayTune library, please check it out: [Hyperparameters Tuning](#hyperparameters-tuning)
 - [X] 23.05.2024: Added support for the YOLOV10 backbone and SQUAT relation head!